JapneetSingh28/Build-a-Data-Science-Web-App-with-Streamlit-and-Python/README.md

 # Build a Data Science Web App with Streamlit and Python.
 Download the dataset from here:https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95

+# dependencies
+- python3
+- pip install streamlit
+- to run app.py ,enter and run this command in terminal - "streamlit run app.py"
 # Project Overview and Demo
 - Turn Simple Python Scripts into Web Apps.
 - Load the Motor Vehicle Collisions Data.